Average Cost of Having a Baby in the US

 $28,998

-On average, a C-section birth costs about $13,000 more in total health spending than a vaginal delivery and about $500 more out of pocket.
-Delivery costs include hospital charges and professional services provided by physicians, anesthesiologists and other clinicians during the hospital stay.
+C-sections cost about $13,000 more in total health spending than vaginal deliveries and about $500 more out of pocket.
+Delivery costs include hospital charges and professional services from physicians, anesthesiologists and other clinicians during the hospital stay.

 Why Out-of-Pocket Costs Can Feel Higher Than the Average

 Many families pay more than the $2,743 national out-of-pocket average for prenatal care, delivery and postpartum visits combined.
-The final bill depends on plan design, including deductibles, coinsurance rates, out-of-pocket maximums and whether all services are in network.
+Final bills depend on plan design, including deductibles, coinsurance rates, out-of-pocket maximums and whether all services are in network.

-Employer health benefits surveys show that deductibles for covered workers have continued to rise, which means many families must meet substantial upfront costs before their health plan pays most charges.
+Employer health benefits surveys show deductibles for covered workers have continued to rise.
+Many families must meet substantial upfront costs before their health plan pays most charges.
 Families with high-deductible health plans or medically complex pregnancies often pay much more than the average, especially if complications extend the hospital stay or require additional procedures.

 Average Out-of-Pocket Cost of Giving Birth by State

-Where you live can change your out-of-pocket costs by nearly $1,700, from $974 in Michigan to $2,685 in Nebraska.
-Using 2020 claims data for people with employer-sponsored insurance, researchers found that several Great Plains and Southern states clustered at the high end of the range, while some Mid-Atlantic and Great Lakes states saw much lower average patient bills.
+Out-of-pocket costs vary by nearly $1,700 across states, from $974 in Michigan to $2,685 in Nebraska.
+Using 2020 claims data for people with employer-sponsored insurance, researchers found several Great Plains and Southern states clustered at the high end of the range, while some Mid-Atlantic and Great Lakes states saw much lower average patient bills.

 Choosing the right health plan before pregnancy can help manage these costs.
 Learn more about selecting health insurance that provides comprehensive pregnancy coverage.